Bismarck Tower (Hanover): Construction and purposes

 After several postponements due to funding issues and strike action, the laying of the foundation stone eventually took place on 18 October 1903, the 90th anniversary of the victory over the Napoleon at the Battle of Leipzig.
 The event was accompanied by speeches from numerous leading political, military, student and religious figures from the city.

 The Bismarck Tower was officially opened exactly one year later on 18 October 1904.
 Each year (up to 1916) large nationalist events and rallies would be staged on this date beside the tower to commemorate the Battle of Leipzig's anniversary.

 Shortly after the Nazi seizure of power in January 1933, the tower was the scene of a book burning on 10 May primarily carried out by student groups.
 The final large event took place on 24 September 1933 when Der Stahlhelm paraded beside it to "celebrate" their integration into the SA, an event that featured around 30,000 participants and drew some 150,000 spectators.

 Dismantlement

 Following more than a quarter of a century of discussion over the building of an artificial lake to prevent flooding in the area and the decision in October 1932 to bring this project to fruition under a national job creation programme, the construction of the Maschsee lake on the site of the Aegidien-Masch was begun in March 1934.

-Due to its height it was an impractical safety risk to leave the column below the surface of the new lake was to also be a home for water sporting activities.
-It was therefore carefully dismantled during the summer 1935 with tentative plans to relocate it elsewhere, but the city decided in 1938 not to go ahead with these.
+Due to its height it was an impractical safety risk to leave the column below the surface of the new lake, which was to become a home for watersport activities.
+It was therefore carefully dismantled during the summer 1935 with tentative plans to relocate it elsewhere, but the city decided in 1938 not to go ahead with these plans.